Chicken & Poultry

 What cut of beef is best for stroganoff?

 I recommend using beef sirloin or tenderloin for the most tender results.
 These cuts are naturally tender and cook quickly.
-If you're on a budget, you can use beef chuck or round, but you'll need to cook it longer at a lower temperature to break down the tougher fibers.
+You can also use beef strip steak or even flank steak if sliced very thinly against the grain.

 Can I make beef stroganoff ahead of time?